Yomiko12/ReggieBot/README.md

 ### r rate "anything"
 the bot will give a randomised 1 through ten rating of whatever is sent. this could be people, images, etc.

+### r ithink "what reggie thinks"
+the bot will respond saying "It is my personal belief that (thing you entered)."

 ___
 ___